norcams/docs-enduser/docs/security-groups.rst

 IP addresses.
 Using CIDR addresses in this situation can present a maintenance challenge.

-We have already seen when we discussed the "default" security group above.
+We have already seen use of remote security groups when we discussed the "default" security group above.
 If you're applying the "default" security group on all your instances anyway you don't need additional inter-instance communication rules.
 The "default" security group already allows any communication between instances on which it is applied.
 However, for extra security you may want to opt out of the "default" security group and specify a narrower window of communication between instances.

 The remote security group will work regardless it the hosts have a private IPv4 address (i.e. the "IPv6" network) or they have a public